Accenture/mercury-nodejs/guides/CHAPTER-5.md

 const result = await po.remoteRequest(req, REMOTE_EVENT_ENDPOINT);
 ```

-The illustrates that you can write both command line application or service application using the Mercury 3.0 toolkit.
+This illustrates that you can write both command line application or service application using the Mercury-nodejs
+toolkit.

 ## Advantages